Dodge Charger Insurance Rates

 Wyoming | $1,456 | -$178 | -10.9% |

-Opting for high physical damage deductibles could cut prices by as much as $610 annually, whereas increasing liability limits will increase prices.
-Changing from a 50/100 bodily injury protection limit to a 250/500 limit will increase prices by as much as $468 more per year.
+Opting for high physical damage deductibles can reduce rates by up to $610 each year, whereas increasing liability limits will cost you more.
+Switching from a 50/100 limit to a 250/500 limit will raise rates by up to $468 extra every year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year